 No doubt there will be more litigation to come.

-If you would like to understand restraints of trade better, please don’t hesitate to contact our employment disputes team – Walter McCallum, Flo Mitchell and Kate Sambrook.
+If you would like to understand restraints of trade better, please don’t hesitate to contact our employment disputes team – Walter McCallum, or Kate Sambrook.